johnshearing/SmartWallet/starter_kit/get_started.md

 ### To avoid permissions error:
 During the installation, you will be asked to run the following command:
 `cardano-cli query tip`
-If running that command produces a permissions error then run the following line before `cardano-cli query tip` is attempted.
+If running that command produces a permissions error then run the following line before `cardano-cli query tip` is attempted again.

 `sudo chown -R $(id -u):$(id -g) /var/lib/docker/volumes/marlowe-starter-kit_shared/_data/node.socket`